How to Welcome Fall in DC

 Hoping to sell your home before Winter arrives?
 Click here to read our blog about selling your home before the end of the year.

 #3 Sip And Get Spooked: It wouldn’t be fall without a quintessential vineyard trip and a festive ghost tour — so why not roll them into one perfect fall activity?
-Luckily, this year, a frightful tour given at the Winery at Bull Run from September 29th-October 31st combines two favorite fall pastimes: drinking wine and listening to ghost stories.
+Luckily, this year, a frightful tour given at the Winery at Bull Run from September 28th-October 30th combines two favorite fall pastimes: drinking wine and listening to ghost stories.
 Instead of your typical ghost tour that would lead you through town, this one takes place at a winery, and is led by lantern through the historic grounds.
 Tickets include the tour, a wine tasting, a glass, and exclusive access to the winery after hours.

-➤ Looking for more ways to enjoy autumn in DC?
+Looking for more ways to enjoy autumn in DC?
 Check out these posts below:

-#4 PYOP (Pick Your Own Pumpkin): Fall just isn’t complete until you’ve purchased at least one enormous pumpkin that you may or may not actually carve.
+#4 PYOP (Pick Your Own Pumpkin): Fall just isn’t complete until you’ve purchased at least one pumpkin that you may or may not actually carve.
 Like many things, picking out pumpkins is really more about the journey than the destination.
 The true fun is in savoring the scenery and enjoying the crisp fall air — which can be done from Butler’s Orchard, one of the most popular spots within an hour’s drive of DC to pick pumpkins and sip apple cider (not to mention the site of our fall team get-together)!
 Craving another option?
 Queen Anne Farm is also a great choice.

-#5 Sample Wine In A Historic Setting: From October 4th-6th, taste unlimited samples from Virginia wineries and enjoy the sunset over the Potomac River after hours at George Washington’s storied estate.
+#5 Sample Wine In A Historic Setting: From October 10th-12th, taste unlimited samples from Virginia wineries and enjoy the sunset over the Potomac River after hours at George Washington’s storied estate.
 Bring a blanket or reserve a VIP table and relax on the east lawn.
 Hear live music by Bruce Ewan and the Solid Senders, and enjoy concessions available for purchase from the Mount Vernon Inn Restaurant.

 Fall is one of our favorite seasons in DC!
 Check out these related blogs for more recommendations!